Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 -Vitamins B12 and D3 are needed.
 Have your doctor order blood work to check your levels before starting to help determine the proper dosage you need.

 -Iodine is also necessary—150mcg per day.
 If you have thyroid issues, you need 300mcg per day.
 Take it 1 hour before consuming cruciferous vegetables or 2 hours after for optimal absorption.
-Doing this will ensure that the cruciferous vegetables don’t interfere with the iodine absorption.
+Doing this will ensure that the cruciferous vegetables don’t interfere with iodine absorption.

 -3/4-1 tsp salt.
 You do not need to take an iodine supplement if using iodized salt.